 Each week, we’ll be crafting a special Pray-Study-Act e-bulletin (PSA) with resources for us all to use and to act on in common.
 Each PSA will be sent out a few days prior to the week to which it refers; links will be made available closer to the dates.

-- First week of Lent, February 22-28
+- First week of Lent, February 22-28, with a special focus on democracy and civic engagement

-- Fourth week of Lent, March 15-21
+- Fourth week of Lent, March 15-21, with a special focus on the death penalty

 - Fifth week of Lent, March 22-28